 There are a number of steps you can take to prevent tooth grinding, aka bruxism.
-Teeth grinding is a way for our bodies to cope with stress since it releases endorphins in your brain, causing your brain to feel good.
+Teeth grinding is a way to cope with stress since it releases endorphins in your brain, causing you to feel good.

 Since teeth grinding is so common, it can be easily viewed as nothing more than a minor annoyance.
 Sure, there are those extreme cases where people are forced to wear dentures at 50, but does it matter for most people?
 While the extreme cases are rare, according to experts, grinding on a regular basis is definitely not something to ignore.

 Extreme cases are referred to as “extreme” mainly because they don’t happen to everyone.
 Most people will grind their teeth occasionally and never develop any dental issues from it.
 Even those who regularly grind isn’t necessarily predestined for early dentures.
 But if they are constantly grinding over time, it can lead to pretty intense wear and tear.

 You could not only experience cracks in your teeth, but also bone loss around the roots of your teeth and even loss of the teeth themselves.
 The excessive force that occurs when you grind your teeth can cause cracks, which means you’ll need dental care for either a filling to an extraction.

 Tooth grinding can also lead to pain in the joints around your jaw and migraines caused by the force of your jaw muscles.
 The jaw muscles want to be in a comfortable position and when they aren’t, the muscles will start to uneasily shift back and forth to find that relaxed position.

 - Cut back on foods and drinks that contain caffeine, like sodas, chocolate, and coffee.